fsislaben/stats_crash_course/pages/normal_dist.md

 In a normal distribution, 95% of values around found within +/- 2 standard deviation away from the mean.
 In a normal distribution, 99.7% of values around found within +/- 3 standard deviation away from the mean.

-Typically in statistics we use critical value that returns a 95% confidence interval meaning that +/- 2 standard deviations will account for 95% of naturally occurring variation within a normally distributed dataset.
+Typically, in statistics we use critical value that returns a 95% confidence interval meaning that +/- 2 standard deviations will account for 95% of naturally occurring variation within a normally distributed dataset.